Brick bonds is the arrangement of bricks in a wall or column like structure.

-To position the bricks and improve the appearance of the wall, mortar between the bricks is used to make joints.
+To position the bricks and improve the appearance of the wall, mortar is used in between the bricks to make joints.

-The bricks are put together to act as a unit, arranging them in such a specific way, that they rest on top of each other and break the continuity of the vertical joints.
+The bricks are laid to act as a unit, arranging them in such a way that they are rested on top of each other and break the continuity of the vertical joints.

 Various arrangements are practised for laying bricks.

 - Bricks or stones are held together due to bonding.

 - Bonds can cause brickwork to form a single unit.

 - The bond forms a rigid wall structure.